fbpx

 Aside from the mouthwatering food you’ll be tasting along the way, the traditional onsens are often a highlight.
 They are a great way to relax and unwind at the end of a long ski day, and feel more immersed in this unique part of Japanese culture.

 After 3 epic days, you’ll have the chance to rest your legs on your way to Furano.
 Think whisky distilleries, canal tours, beer factories, snow festivals and a lot of food.
 Spend your final 6 nights at one of Furano’s newest boutique hotels in the heart of Kitanomine.
 From Furano you will ski some of Japan’s deepest powder in the Central Hokkaido area, driving out to different local ski resorts each day.
 Soak in even more onsens and eat some of Japan’s finest seafood and ramen by night.
-A farewell dinner will be hosted on your last night, before transferring back to the airport the following day.

-Hokkaido Off Piste Ski Trip Pricing
+Hokkaido Off-Piste Ski Trip Pricing

 Included in this price: